Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: Introduction

 \section{Introduction}

-The ability of Large Language Models (LLMs) to efficiently integrate social information is essential for ensuring AI trust and safety.
-This capability relies on inferring and representing the beliefs, desires, and intentions of other synthetic and biological agents, also known as mentalizing, or Theory of Mind (ToM) \cite{premack1978does}.
+The ability of Large Language Models (LLMs) to efficiently integrate social information is essential for ensuring AI trust and safety, as well as for reasoning about situations involving multiple agents.
+This capability, also known as mentalizing, or Theory of Mind (ToM) \cite{premack1978does}, relies on inferring and representing otheragents' beliefs, desires, and intentions.

-LLMs have been recently regarded as general-purpose reasoning models \cite{brown2020languagemodelsfewshotlearners}, and their ToM capabilities have come under scrutiny, particularly as to whether social cognition can emerge purely from associations principles \cite{sap-etal-2022-neural}.
+LLMs have been recently regarded as general-purpose reasoning models \cite{brown2020languagemodelsfewshotlearners}, and their ToM capabilities have come under scrutiny, particularly as to whether social cognition can emerge purely from associative principles \cite{sap-etal-2022-neural}.
 Notably, \citet{kosinski2023theory} claimed that ToM capabilities emerge in post-GPT3 models, like ToM in children \cite{astington1995theory}.
-This claim sparked debates as to the correct interpretation of these results \cite{ullman_large_2023, pi2024dissectingullmanvariationsscalpel}.
+This claim sparked debates on the correct interpretation of these results \cite{ullman_large_2023, pi2024dissectingullmanvariationsscalpel,strachan2024testing}.

-ToM capabilities involve two steps: (1) determine the depth of mentalization to use, which specifically includes the decision of whether to model the agents separately (self-other divide); and (2) apply correct inference for each agent's mental state, given the depth.
-Failure in any of the steps leads to an incorrect conclusion (Fig. \ref{fig: flow}).

-Existing benchmarks for ToM primarily concentrate on whether agents hold correct beliefs about others, however as we will show, very little attention is paid to whether LLMs can distinctly model self-other states.
-Nevertheless determining this is critical in three ways: 1) it ignores a critical theoretical component of ToM which has been well defined in humans, 2) it confounds errors with poor or fuzzy social logic\cite{pi2024dissectingullmanvariationsscalpel}, and 3) the act of mentalizing has a price, both in resources and performance \cite{rilling2004neural, keysar2003limits, devaine2014theory}, and more precisely understanding moment-to-moment ToM in LLMs may improve compute efficiency at equivalent parameter sizes.
+Existing benchmarks for ToM primarily concentrate on whether agents have correct beliefs about others \cite{kosiniski_llm_tom_bench_mark_review}.
+However, within the context of social interaction, ToM capabilities involve two steps \cite{schaafsma2015deconstructing, leslie2004core}: (1) determining the depth of mentalization \cite[DOM;][]{barnby2023formalising} to use, which specifically includes the decision of whether to model the agents separately (self-other divide); and (2) applying correct inference for each agent's mental state, given the depth.
+Failure in any step leads to an incorrect conclusion (see Figure \ref{fig: flow}).
+We argue that very little attention is paid to whether LLMs correctly invoke ToM (when needed).
+Determining this is critical: (1) it ignores a critical theoretical component of ToM that has been well-defined in humans; (2) it confounds ToM errors with poor or fuzzy logic \cite{pi2024dissectingullmanvariationsscalpel}, and (3) the act of mentalizing has a price, both in resources and performance \cite{rilling2004neural, keysar2003limits, devaine2014theory}, and so more precisely understanding moment-to-moment ToM in LLMs may improve compute efficiency at equivalent parameter sizes.
+Of note, we do not focus on the evolutionary pressures and resource-rational necessities of social representation -- the \emph{why} of ToM -- and merely focus on the \emph{how}.